Broken Sword II: The Smoking Mirror: Remastered edition

 When considering the project, Charles Cecil played the game again and noticed many issues, including pixelated backgrounds and FMV and audio of poor quality.
 He also felt some dialogue was out of place.
 He thought all these elements could be addressed and improved in a remastered edition, in which they could add a diary, hint system, and new artwork from Dave Gibbons, which they could offer as an interactive digital comic.

 Revolution Software announced the release of Broken Sword: The Smoking Mirror - Remastered on iOS devices, and was released on 16 December 2010.
 The new features include an exclusive interactive digital comic from Dave Gibbons, fully animated facial expressions, enhanced graphics, high quality music, a context-sensitive hint system, diary, and a Dropbox integration which facilitates a unique cross-platform save-game feature, enabling players to enjoy the same adventure simultaneously on multiple devices (although Dropbox support was removed after the initial release).
 It also featured full Game Center integration – including in-game achievements.
 The Mac and PC versions followed in early 2011.

+Cancelled Game Boy Advance version

+A version of The Smoking Mirror was planned for release on the Game Boy Advance, with the game being 99% complete according to Warriner.
+However, the publisher of the Game Boy Advance version of its predecessor, BAM!
+Entertainment, went under weeks before completion, causing the game to be cancelled.
+Warriner retains an archived copy in his possession.